justinkirk8/Accidentally_Late/README.md

 # Accidentally_Late
 ## Purpose
 Traffic Accidents was chosen as our team topic.
 We are curious to see the effect Covid had on traffic accidents across the country.
 We selected traffic accidents during the covid time period because a lot of the country was shut down, many people were working from home, and many businesses were shut down or had limited access.
 So, in theory, the number of driver's on the road should have decreased.
 We saw data stored at Kaggle.com and realized we had a good source of data to investigate the Covid effect on traffic accidents.
-The data covers US Accidents from February 2016 through December 2021.
+The data covers US Accidents from January 2016 through December 2021.
 This countrywide dataset covers 49 states in the US using multiple API's (Application Programming Interface) which provide data captured by a variety of entities, such as the US and State Departments of Transportation, law enforcement agencies, traffic cameras, and traffic sensors within the road-networks.

-There are 2.8 million accident records in this dataset.
+SHOULD WE DELETE THESE SENTENCES????This dataset provided over 2.8 million accident records.
 We may even investigate to see if weather had an additional impact on these accidents.

 ## In Progress Resources (we may move this section farther down before final submission)